Don’t confuse my self-doubt with a lack of confidence in my abilities.

 Within the Lab, each participant slows down to fully experience how she is reacting and owning her strengths.
 Speed (which is our cultural norm) pushes everything together, making it very difficult to parse out the conflicting input and consider its physical, emotional and mental impact.
 Through meditation, dialogue and the gift of time, it becomes deeply integrated.
 So when life speeds up after the sessions are over, it is easy to access.

-Interested in learning more about an upcoming
+Interested in learning more about the upcoming

 Catch up on the other posts in our LabNote series on Self-Doubt: